The ship eventually reached the broken shore, and we stood on the precipice of destiny.

-Fÿnn felt the energy flowing through the crowd.
-He felt it within his own armor and his weapon.
+I felt the energy flowing through the crowd.
+I felt it within my own body.
 The Light was with them, and magical energy flowed freely through the air.
-The Academy of Hope had started as a small band, a few members who sought to gain the knowledge required to defend this world.
+The Academy of Hope had started as a small band, just a few members who sought to gain the knowledge required to defend this world.
 Now, they stood, a small army in their own right, ready to take down the last of the Legion’s defenses.

 This was their moment.

 The demons had taken so much from them.